 I think those connections are so important to ensure that they’re delivering value and something I love from your website is the quote, the right connection can change a life and to me, that strikes at the heart of the importance of mentoring and also talks to the importance of connection, particularly in the the “new normal” in which we’re working now, virtually, remotely and with flexibility.

-Have you seen a lot of the benefits in that sort of environment now?
+Have you seen a lot of the benefits in that new remote working environment now?

 Lucy: Absolutely, and I think what we mean by the right connection can change your life is what it says, which is that we do have these life-changing connections that we make, but also breaking it down at the micro-level.
 You know you don’t always know what’s life-changing in the moment and so the more of these connections you have – the more cups of coffee, the more insights that you gather from other people who might have more experience, or even from your peers – these little insights in the moment don’t necessarily seem that huge, but they might be a slight course-correction that over time, over the trajectory of your career, they become a much bigger part of who you are and how you operate.